JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation.md

 The back stack is controlled by the `NavController` class.
 Like with any other stack, the `NavController` pushes new items onto the top of the stack and pops them from the top:

-* When the user opens the app, the `NavController` pushes the start destination into the back stack.
+* When the app launches, the first entry that appears in the back stack is the start destination defined in NavHost.
-* Each following `NavController.navigate()` call pushes the given destination to the top of the stack.
+* Each `NavController.navigate()` call by default pushes the given destination to the top of the stack.
 * Using the back gesture, back button, or the `NavController.popBackStack()` method pops the current destination off the stack and returns the user to the previous destination.
     If the user followed a deep link to the current destination, popping the stack would return them to the previous app.